Support during your placement

-Disability, Specific Learning Difficulty and mental health support
+Disability, Specific Learning Difference and mental health support

 Going on placement may affect Disabled Student Allowances (DSAs), although there may be other funding you can receive through your employer, such as Access to Work.
 We recommend that you speak to Disability Service before starting your placement for more information.